-1. The student must first discuss their request for an EAH with the Associate Dean.

-a.
-It is recommended that the student ensure all contact information is current in Self Service in the event that FNU must contact the student during the request process or during the EAH.

-- 2. The student must also contact the Financial Aid Director to discuss the affects an EAH will have on their financial aid.
+- The student must first discuss their request for an EAH with the Associate Dean (MSN+Companion DNP and PMC students) or Clinical Director (PM-DNP students). a.
+It is recommended that the student ensure all contact information is current in Self Service in the event that FNU must contact the student during the request process or during the EAH. - 2.
+The student must also contact the Financial Aid Director to discuss the affects an EAH will have on their financial aid.
 The student should also contact Student Accounts to learn how/if the EAH will impact their tuition and billing. - 3.
 The student must send a letter, along with the appropriate documentation of the "serious and compelling" situation, to the Associate Dean explaining the EAH request.
-The letter should include a statement that he/she has met with Financial Aid and Student Accounts staff and understands the financial implications of the EAH. - 4.
-The Associate Dean will take the request to FNU Administrative Team members for review and decision. - 5.
-The Associate Dean will notify the student of the decision immediately after review. - 6.
-The student must complete the Status Change process per instructions in Self-Service immediately.
+The letter should include a statement that he/she has met with Financial Aid and Student Accounts staff and understands the financial implications of the EAH.